CajucomW/itssamjo/README.md

 - Fixed onSubmit and Login bug (Finally)
 - Completed Login and Logout functions
 - Need to fix Blog link when logged in to show... blogs

-06282020
-- Fixed migration bug by deleting duplicated titles
-- Moving on to Login/Authentication using tokens

 ### TODO: